Rose oil – healing, uplifting and utterly romantic

 Rose oil comes in two main types, rose absolute and rose otto.
 They are both used for the same purposes; the difference lies in how they are produced.

 Rose absolute is produced by solvent extraction.
 This yields a reddish orange or olive green oil with a lighter floral scent, that many of us expect from a rose oil.
-It is much more viscous than rose otto and solidifies at quite high temperatures, so much so that you may need to warm it in your hands before use.
+It is much more viscous than rose otto and solidifies at cooler temperatures, so much so that you may need to warm it in your hands before use.

 Rose otto sometimes called attar of roses, it has been used since ancient times.
 It is the more expensive of the two types of rose because it usually extracted by gentle steam distillation from Rosa damascena, the Damask Rose (occasionally Rosa centifolia, sometimes called Rose Maroc) and yields a sticky, pale yellow or olive green oil with a very rich, spicy floral scent.